Voyager Grand Tour Mission of the Solar System

-Australia's national science agency, CSIRO, is supporting NASA’s Voyager 2 spacecraft as it enters interstellar space.
+Australia's national science agency, CSIRO, Supports NASA’s Voyager 2

 - NASA has engaged the Parkes telescope to support receiving this historic data from Voyager 2 while CDSCC is busy with communications for other deep space missions that are making their own important encounters during this period, such as New Horizons' flyby of the most distant object yet to be explored by a spacecraft, coming up on New Year's Day.

 - Because of Voyager 2's location and distance from Earth, CDSCC and the Parkes telescope are the only facilities in the world that are capable of having contact with the spacecraft.